 - Meet the requirements for the $750 Challenge

-- Complete and use this form to register at least 10 interviews of those who filled out the form on your approved landing page the questions detailed on Slack
+- Complete and use this form to register at least 10 ‘Customer Discovery’ interviews of those who filled out the form on your approved landing page, based ONLY on your digital marketing efforts, the questions detailed on the interview registration form.

-- Create a four to five minute video explaining
+- Post on a public YouTube channel or one of your 150 Startups pages a four to five minute video explaining

 - What you learned from your first round of interviews

 - Why you chose the MVP you did

 - What you learned from your second round of interviews

 - What you plan on doing next